Noxsios/vai/site/content/docs/_index.md

 ## Features

 - Simple syntax and usage
+- Input and output style similar to GitHub actions
-- Remote and local imports (wip)
+- Remote and local imports
 - Matrix support (design in progress)
-- Task input and output style similar to GitHub actions

 ## Questions or Feedback?